“I’m invested in what? Huh… Are you sure?”

-Cochlear is a great example of a company that Verve invests in, generating a profitable investment for our members super balances and our future.
+Cochlear is a great example of a successful and ethical company that Verve invests in.

 Cochlear is a company with a mission to help people hear and be heard.
 For over 30 years, Cochlear has delivered numerous ‘world firsts’ in hearing technology.
 Delivering over three decades of implant innovation to hundreds of thousands of people worldwide.

-Along with our Fund Managers, Verve is the first super fund in Australia to apply a gender lens to ethical investment across our business.
+Verve is the first super fund in Australia to apply a gender lens to ethical investment across our business since inception.

 At Verve, we think about women and how women live when considering a business and its impacts.